cloudify-cosmo/docs.getcloudify.org/content/install_maintain/agents/configuration.md

 `disable_requiretty` | boolean     | For Linux based agents, disables the `requiretty` setting in the sudoers file.
 By default, this value is `true`.
 `process_management` | dictionary  | Process management specific configuration.
 See [Process Management](#process-management).
 `network`            | string      | Optional name of the network to use when communicating with the manager.
 The mapping of network names to IPs/hostnames is specified [during manager installation]({{< relref "install_maintain/installation/installing-manager.md" >}}).
 If not specified, the manager's `private IP` will be used.
-`env`                | dictionary  | Optional environment variables with which the agent will be started.
+`extra_env_path`     | string      | Optional path to a file (on the agent host) containing environment variables to be added to the agent's process.
+The file should be in the format of multiple `export KEY=VALUE` lines for Linux, or `set KEY=VALUE` for Windows.
 `extra`              | dictionary  | Optional additional low-level configuration details.
 `log_max_bytes`      | integer     | Maximum size of agent log file, in bytes, before rotation takes place (default: 5\*1024\*1024 (5MB)).
 `log_max_history`    | integer     | Number of historical log files to maintain (default: 7).